 Having decided on the hull configuration and energy harvesting apparatus, we need to look at ways of improving the conversion rate of the stored electricity to propulsive thrust.
-You'd be surprised just how inefficient many propellers are.
+You'd be surprised just how inefficient and noisy many propellers are.

 Consider a small boat powered by an I.C. outboard engine where small diameter props are used at high revolutions via a gear box and drive train.
 When these factors are combined, it isn't surprising that motors of 20 hp or more are often fitted to quite small boats, that had they been multi-hulls and electric, about 5hp is all that is needed.

 Another way of looking at it, is that with a propeller efficiency of a trolling motor of 50%, then it's actually producing 0.49 kW or 2/3 hp to generate around 55lbf (55lbs thrust).
 1kW = about 110lbs thrust @ 50% efficiency.